What does Impression mean?

 - An Ad Impression is when an ad is loaded on a webpage.

 - A Viewable Impression is an ad impression from above the fold.

 - In social media, an impression is when a post loads in a user’s feed.

 In online advertising when the term impression is used, an ad impression is usually what is meant.

-However, just because a page loads an item, it doesn’t not mean that anyone has actually seen it.
+However, just because a page loads an item, it doesn’t mean that anyone has actually seen it.
 Ads are often delivered below the fold, making many ad impressions worthless.
-This is a situation which is being addressed by the ad industry, but is also somewhat self correcting.
+This is a situation that is being addressed by the ad industry but is also somewhat self-correcting.

-In an attempt to make advertising more fair, viewable impressions are now being measured.
-These are impressions which appear at least 50% above the fold, and on screen for 2 seconds (definitions vary).
+In an attempt to make advertising fairer, viewable impressions are now being measured.
+These are impressions that appear at least 50% above the fold, and on-screen for 2 seconds (definitions vary).
 Many Ad Networks offer CPvM deals to sell only this type of ad impression.